CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 types: [opened, synchronize, reopened]

-# For example, if a task triggered by a Push Commit has not executed yet and another Push Commit occurs, the previous task will be canceled
+# For example, if a Push Commit triggers a job that hasn't started yet and another Push Commit occurs, the previous job will be cancelled

 concurrency: